parisepigenetics/RASflow_EDC/README.md

 ```
 You@YourComputer:~/PathTo/RNAseqProject$ rsync -avP  Fastq/ username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/Raw_fastq
 ```
-In this example the FASTQ files are copied in a folder named `Raw_fastq` in your project folder on IFB core cluster.
+In this example the FASTQ files are copied from `PathTo/RNAseqProject/Fastq/` on your computer into a folder named `Raw_fastq` in your project folder on IFB core cluster.
 Feel free to name your folders as you want!
 You will be asked to enter your password, and then the transfer will begin.
 If it stops before the end, rerun the last command, it will only add the incomplete/missing files.

 ---